Step 2

 - Visit cursor.com

-- Click the Download for Mac button (it should detect your computer automatically)
+- Click the Download for macOS button (Cursor auto-detects your computer)

 - When the